Can You Ferment in Plastic? The Real Answer!

 fermented vegetables in thin plastic bags unsafe for fermentation

-Fermented vegetables sold in thin LDPE bags—common in markets but not safe for home fermentation.
+Fermented vegetables are sometimes sold in thin LDPE bags, but those are not suitable for home fermentation or long-term use.

 Every time plastic gets scratched or flexed, tiny particles can separate from the surface.
 In acidic environments like a ferment, that process speeds up.
 These microplastics don’t change the taste, but they can end up in your food.
 HDPE and PP hold up far better than other plastics, but replace them once they turn cloudy, scratched, or rough.